 - a.
-A travel plan is a set of measures designed to reduce private car dependency for a development by encouraging use of more sustainable transport modes. - Such a plan should contain a series of complementary measures which will act in unison to discourage private car dependency. - c. transport choices including bus stops, light rail stops, cycleways and public transport timetables; - d. site-specific bike facilities; - e. management initiatives for employees including subsidised public transport - f. on-site displays, or digital apps, as information for both staff and visitors. - g.
-The travel plan must include: - targets including reductions in car trips and increased mode share for sustainable transport; - travel data including baseline travel demand and mode share estimates derived from experience with comparable developments; - action plan which outlines the measures to be implemented as part of the travel plan, associated promotional, information and education initiatives, and management mechanisms to be introduced as part of the travel plan;
+A travel plan is a set of measures designed to reduce private car dependency for a development by encouraging use of more sustainable transport modes. b.
+Such a plan should contain a series of complementary measures which will act in - unison to discourage private car dependency. c. transport choices including bus stops, light rail stops, cycleways and public transport - timetables: - d. site-specific bike facilities; - e. management initiatives for employees including subsidised public transport - on-site displays, or digital apps, as information for both staff and visitors.
+The travel plan must include: - - a. targets including reductions in car trips and increased mode share for sustainable transport; - b. travel data including baseline travel demand and mode share estimates derived - from experience with comparable developments; c. action plan which outlines the measures to be implemented as part of the travel plan, associated promotional, information and education initiatives, and management mechanisms to be introduced as part of the travel plan;

-- d. commitment to the on-going maintenance and adaptation of the action plan to ensure its long term success. - There should also be a management mechanism introduced which will bind future owners or lessees of the development to the travel plan; - f. monitoring and review shall be conducted.
+- d. commitment to the on-going maintenance and adaptation of the action plan to ensure its long term success. e.
+There should also be a management mechanism introduced which will bind - There should also be a management mechanism introduced which will bind future owners or lessees of the development to the travel plan; - f. monitoring and review shall be conducted.